Nastel/TNT4J/README.md

 TNT4J Mission
 =======================================
-* Standard way to track application behavior, activities across users, apps, servers, devices, threads
+* Easy way to track application behavior, activities across users, apps, servers, devices, threads
 * Dramatically reduce time it takes to troubleshoot application behavior using logging paradigm
 * Performance metrics and application state to reduce diagnostic time
 * Simple programming model for ease of use